OpenDSA/OpenDSA/RST/source/Development/BST.rst

 Selecting the greatest value from the left subtree does not have a similar problem, because it does not violate the Binary Search Tree Property if equal values appear in the left subtree.

-From the above, we see that if we want to remove the record stored in a node with two children, then we simply call ``deletemax`` on the node's left subtree and substitute the record returned for the record being removed.
-Here is an implementation for ``removehelp``.

-.. codeinclude:: Binary/BST.pde
-   :tag: removehelp

 .. avembed:: AV/Development/BST-delete-proficiency.html ss